f5devcentral/f5-ci-docs/docs/cilium/cilium-bigip-info.rst

    * the tunnel VNI key is set to ``2``
       VNI 2 is reserved identity ID in Cilium representing world traffic
-   * BIG-IP requires static route setup to Cilium managed pod CIDR network BIG-IP tunnel subnet should not be within pod CIDR network, it may cause conflicts if a node podCIDR overlap with BIG-IP tunnel subnet
+   * BIG-IP requires static route setup to Cilium managed pod CIDR network BIG-IP tunnel subnet should be OUTSIDE OF POD CIDR network, it may cause conflicts if a node podCIDR overlap with BIG-IP tunnel subnet

 .. code-block:: bash